-Hiring and Retaining the Best and the Brightest in Companies Today
+Hiring and Retaining the Best and the Brightest

-Hiring and Retaining the Best and the Brightest in Companies Today
+Hiring and Retaining the Best and the Brightest

-Colle Davis, a Senior Level Executive Coach for 35 years
+Colle Davis, a Senior Executive Coach

 The common refrain from leaders today is, “I only want the best candidate for the job.”
 True, but that premise has an interesting flaw built into it.